HanaOctavia/Book-Recommendations/README.md

 276729	|052165615X	|3	            |	Help!: Level 1	      |Philip Prowse	  |1999	              |	Cambridge University Press  |
 276729	|521795028	 |6		           |The Amsterdam Connection...|Sue Leather|2001		              |Cambridge University Press  |

-Tabel 5.
-Dataframe hasil gabungan
+Table 5.
+Dataframe combined results

 ### Data Preparation

-**1. Mengecek missing value**
+**1. Check missing values**

-Untuk mengetahui ada atau tidaknya missing value dalam dataframe yang sudah digabungkan tadi, kita gunakan fungsi isnull() dan gunakan fungsi sum() untuk menghitung jumlahnya, hasilnya seperti pada tabel 6  :
+To find out whether or not there is a missing value in the combined dataframe, we use the isnull() function and use the sum() function to calculate the number, the results are as shown in table 6 :

 |UserID             |       0|
 | ------------------|-----------|